 - Princeton Review – for general college prep info

 - Olga Ruth Stratton & Thomas Wolf Scholarship (Salvation Army) – for PA residents with a 2.5 GPA or higher with significant financial need.
-Applications are available in the counseling office and the deadline to apply is April 21, 2017.
+Applications are available in the counseling office.

 - Penn State Alumni Lancaster Co.
 Scholarship: For seniors who plan to enroll at a Penn State University campus in the fall of 2017.
 The deadline to apply is April 14, 2017.